grinnell-cs/csc151-dh/_eboards/eboard04-2.md

   or

+        --> (add-3 (+1 2) 4 5)
-            (add-3 3 4 5)
+        --> (add-3 3 4 5)
         --> (+ (+ 3 4) 5)
         --> (+ 7 5)
         --> 12

+Note: We evaluate the parameters to procedures before we apply the procedure.
+And that's for both built-in procedures and user-defined procedures.

 ### Upcoming work

-* Readings for Wednesday due Tuesday at 8:00 p.m.
+* Readings for Wednesday due Tuesday at 10:00 p.m.
     * Double-dagger problems are Numbers, Check 1; Collating Sequences, Check 2; Symbols, Check 1.
 * Lab writeup from today due Tuesday at 10:30 p.m.
     * Ideally, you'll finish that in class today.
     * If not, set up a time to meet with your partners.
+    * If that's not possible, finish (and submit) separately, but cite your partner.
 * Mini-Project 1 due Thursday at 10:30 p.m.
+    * On gradescope (soonish).
 * Friday's quiz will be on procedural abstraction.

 ### Sample Quiz